lodgedwhere/lodgedwhere.github.io/index.md

 Analytic explorations of selfhood and the nondual nature of reality.

-## DISCLAIMER

-These writings are attempts to examine the structure of thought and the apparent division between self and world.

-They are not meant to assert conclusions, but to follow the implications of bare distinction and reentry as far as they go.
+*These writings are attempts to examine the structure of thought and the apparent division between self and world.
+They are not meant to assert conclusions, but to follow the implications of bare distinction and reentry as far as they go.*

 ## Essays
 - [The truth of *tikkun olam*](essays/tikkun-olam.md)